avaneev/biteopt/README.md

 13. Solution generator that applies Differential Evolution in real parameter value space, in a randomized fashion: each parameter value receives a DE operation value of a randomly-chosen parameter.

+## SpherOpt ##

+This is a "converging hyper-spheroid" optimization method (or hyper-sphere, depending on optimization space's bounds).
+While it is not as effective as, for example, CMA-ES, it also stands parameter space scaling, offsetting, and rotation well.
+Since version 2021.1 it is used as a companion (parallel optimizer) to BiteOpt, with excellent results.

+This method is in parts similar to SMA-ES, but instead of keeping track of per-parameter sigmas, covariance matrix, and using Gaussian sampling, SpherOpt simply selects random points on a hyper-spheroid (with a bit of added jitter at lower dimensions), which eventually converges to a point.
+This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.

+This method uses the same self-optimization technique as BiteOpt which is, however, not a vital element of the method.

+## MiniBiteOpt ##

+This solver is a minimized version of BiteOpt.
+This version incorporates the most effective solution generators reminiscent of early BiteOpt versions.
+This solver is used as an additional parallel optimizer in BiteOpt.

+## NMSeqOpt ##

+The CNMSeqOpt class implements sequential Nelder-Mead simplex method with the "stall count" tracking.
+This optimizer is used as an additional parallel optimizer in BiteOpt.

 ## SMA-ES ##